MinnPost/minnpost-elections-dashboard/README.md

 ### Production setup for Postgres

 Add the Heroku Postgres add-on to the Heroku application.
+The amount of data that this scraper uses will require at least the `Hobby Basic` plan.
 Heroku allows two applications to share the same database.
 They provide [instructions](https://devcenter.heroku.com/articles/managing-add-ons#using-the-command-line-interface-attaching-an-add-on-to-another-app) for this.

 To get the data into the database, you can either [import it into Heroku](https://devcenter.heroku.com/articles/heroku-postgres-import-export), either from the included `election-scraper-structure.sql` file or from your database once it has data in it.